argenisy28/windows-active-directory-home-lab/README.md

 ## Troubleshooting Highlights

-This lab intentionally included real troubleshooting rather than only a clean setup path.
+This lab included real troubleshooting.

 Examples:
 - Corrected an incorrect `/8` subnet mask to `/24`